double-blind-github/RAICC/README.md

 FOR REVIEWERS:
  * For the sake of the double-blind-review process, this source code is not compilable

+## Definition

+We define an atypical ICC method (AICC method) as a method allowing to perform an inter-component communication while it is not its primary purpose.

 ## Getting started

 ### Using the tool